management at GIZ

 EMAS-compliant environmental management system in Germany

-GIZ has set itself the goal of improving its ecological balance as one of the three dimensions of sustainability.
-To this end, the company aims to maintain its efforts to reduce its GHG emissions, consume fewer resources and apply sustainable construction methods.
-In 2020, for the first time, environmental data is also helping us to offset carbon emissions company-wide (both in Germany and abroad). (© GIZ / Volker Lannert)
+In conclusion we should stress that GIZ has set itself the goal of improving its ecological balance as one of the three dimensions of sustainability.
+The company aims to reduce its greenhouse gas emissions, consume fewer resources and continue to apply sustainable construction methods.
+In 2020, for the first time, environmental data was also used to offset unavoidable emissions both in Germany and abroad.